Dan Steinman is the Chief Customer Evangelist, EMEA at Gainsight.

 9. Customer Success is more expensive in Europe.

 At least for now.
 A higher touch, both Sales and post-Sales, is often expected (maybe because Europe is relatively small) and because you do have to face the language and culture challenges in certain countries at some point.
 Sales organizations have known this for many years but it impacts Customer Success (and CFOs), too.
-Technology can help address this but it’s not the whole answer.
+Technology can help address this but it’s not

 10. This adventure is incredibly exciting and fun!